Concepts

 Secret Types

-SikkerKey has four secret types.
+SikkerKey has five secret types.

 Secrets